Magdalene College, Cambridge: Masters

 Master of Magdalene College is the title given to the Head of House.
 Rowan Williams, former Archbishop of Canterbury (2002–12), became the master on 1 January 2013.
 Sir Christopher Greenwood succeeded Williams as master of Magdalene on 1 October 2020.

-Power to appoint the master was vested until 2012 in the visitor of the college.
+Power to appoint the master was vested until 2012 in the visitor of the college, an hereditary title of the heir of the founder, Lord Audley (now Baron Braybrooke).
 Following an amendment to the college statutes, which was approved by the Queen in Council in February 2012, the master is now appointed by the governing body of the college.
 The master usually serves until reaching the statutory fellowship retirement age of 67.
 Exceptionally, this period may be extended until the master in question reaches 70 as occurred in the case of Duncan Robinson, master from 2002 to 2012.

 With the position of master comes college-based residency in the form of the Master's Lodge, which may be populated and decorated according to the wishes of the master.
 Traditionally, every Sunday, the master attends the service in the college chapel before sitting at the head of the high table in hall for formal hall.